LeandroCoello/Android-Guitar-Tuner/README.md

 # Android-Guitar-Tuner

-Implementation of a guitar tuner for  Android using Tarsos library for pitch detection.
+Implementation of an Android guitar tuner using Tarsos library for pitch detection/estimation.

-To reach the best results, five methods were chosen in order to find the characteristic frequency:
+To reach the best results at finding the characteristic frequency, five methods were chosen:

 <br>MPM (McLeod Pitch Method).</br>
 <br>AMDF (Average Magnitude Difference Function).</br>